Human Resources Policies

 An individual who makes a report via this policy, and all those involved in the investigation or who become aware of the report, must refrain from discussing the report and allegations, the investigation, and/or the outcome of the investigation with their colleagues, students, and anyone not directly involved in the investigation.
 This paragraph is not intended to prevent an individual from discussing the investigation as required or permitted by law.

-After receiving a Disclosure Statement or a verbal report of suspected wrongdoing, the Director or Assistant Director, Human Resources will promptly initiate an investigation, involving others as necessary.
+After receiving a Disclosure Statement or a verbal report of suspected wrongdoing, the Associate Vice President for Human Resources will promptly initiate an investigation, involving others as necessary.
 If the report has been made directly to the Vice President for Finance and Administration, he/she will initiate the investigation.
 Responsibility for the investigation may be delegated to another member of the College administration or to an outside agency as appropriate based on the allegations.

 College employees and students may be questioned as part of an investigation, and will be expected to fully cooperate.